Why Go To Antarctica?

 If Antarctica isn't already atop your bucket list, it should be.
 Antarctica is that final frontier that promises epic adventures and for most of us, this is just once in our lifetime.
 Although few have gone, it has never been easier to travel here and people are beginning to realize that.
 Experiencing Antarctica before it comes even more accessible is a very good reason to go.
 Of course, there are many other reasons and one of the biggest is that it's the closest many of us will ever get to feeling as if we are on another planet because the landscapes are out of this world!
 If you are considering a trip to Antarctica, there are several aspects to this trip that should be considered.

 Many cruising expeditions will leave from Ushuaia, Argentina.
 Still other departure points include such places as the Falkland Islands or New Zealand.
-It is even possible to fly directly there from Buenos Aires, Argentina, Punta Arenas, Chile and Cape Town, South Africa.
+It is even possible to fly directly there from Buenos Aires, Punta Arenas, and Cape Town.
 There are several expedition ships and yachts to choose from with varying fares and levels of accommodation.
-Most of the operators will offer you an elevated experience that includes enriching opportunities that are both educational and instructional let by scientists and other experts.
+Most of the operators will offer an elevated experience that includes enriching opportunities that are both educational and inspirational — led by scientists and other experts.
 Many also provide professional photographers to assist you in getting those amazing images you have dreamed about capturing.
 The inclusions in your journey are another important consideration.
-The size of the ship and when you go are also extremely important factors.

-The stars of the show in Antarctica are, of course, the wildlife, and icebergs.
-If you have something particular in mind that you want to see, choosing the right time to go is essential and not all cruises offer stepping foot on land in Antarctica so, you will want to ensure that this is a feature of any expedition here.
+The stars of the show in Antarctica are, of course, the wildlife and icebergs.
+If you have something particular in mind that you want to see, choosing the right time to go is essential and not all cruises offer stepping foot on land in Antarctica — you will want to ensure that this is a feature that is included if you had this in mind.
 An Antarctica trip is also a fairly social trip where you will be sharing your adventures with others, so the size of groups may be a factor as well.

 For our clients, to ensure you get the experience you want, we will provide you with everything you need to know to make educated decisions about logistics and operators for your expedition to this incredible destination.
 Antarctica adventures require preparation so, booking well in advance is strongly advised.